AdobeDocs/commerce-admin.en/help/customers/customer-groups.md

 >[!NOTE]
 >
->Admin user who do not have access to all websites (who is assigned to 'Custom' [!UICONTROL Role Scope]) cannot create, modify and delete Customer Groups.
+>Admin user who do not have access to all websites (who is assigned to 'Custom' [!UICONTROL Role Scope]) cannot create, modify, and delete Customer Groups.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Customer Groups]**.